 You can enable or disable server process monitoring by setting the monitor counter to 1 or 0.
 You must stop and restart the Perforce server for this change to take effect.
-Once process monitoring is enabled, you can use p4 monitor to observe processes spawned by the Perforce server.
+After enabling process monitoring, you can use p4 monitor to observe processes spawned by the Perforce server.

-To configure password strength requirements or to require the use of the ticket-based authentication mechanism, set the security counter.
+To configure password strength requirements or to require the use of the ticket-based authentication mechanism, set the security counter to the desired level.
+You must stop and restart the Perforce server for this change to take effect.
 See the System Administrator's Guide for details.

 -d countername Delete variable countername from the Perforce server. -f [change job journal] Force a change to one of three internal counters used by Perforce.
-Most installations rarely, if ever, need to use this flag. -f monitor [1 0] Activate or deactivate server process monitoring.
-See p4 monitor for details.
+Most installations rarely, if ever, need to use this flag.

--f security [0 1 2 3] Set the server security level.
+-f monitor [ 1 0 ] Activate or deactivate server process monitoring.
+See p4 monitor for details. -f security [ 0 1 2 3 ] Set the server security level.
 See the System Administrator's Guide for details. g-opts See the Global Options section.